 About Findlay FROGS Swim Team

-The swim team is open to all youth members of the YMCA.
-To join, swimmers must be capable of swimming one length of the pool of each freestyle and backstroke unassisted (without any flotation aid or grabbing the walls or lane ropes).
+The Findlay YMCA swim team is a competitive swimming program.
+To join, swimmers must be capable of swimming one length of the pool of freestyle and backstroke unassisted (without any flotation aid or grabbing the walls or lane ropes).

 Why the Y